UberGuidoZ/Flipper/Wifi_DevBoard/ReadMe.md

 Another fun project is from [SequoiaSan](https://github.com/SequoiaSan)!
 Originally designed for an ESP8266, it has been ported to run on the Flipper Wifi Devboard too.<br>
 Check out the [Release Info](https://github.com/SequoiaSan/FlipperZero-WiFi-Scanner_Module) and [Install Instructions](https://github.com/SequoiaSan/Guide-How-To-Upload-bin-to-ESP8266-ESP32) direct from the source.
 (Some pinout info is included there and on my [GPIO page](https://github.com/UberGuidoZ/Flipper/tree/main/GPIO).)

+# ESP8266 WiFi Deauther Module (not devboard...)

+Yet another fun project is from [SequoiaSan](https://github.com/SequoiaSan)!
+Only working/designed for an ESP8266, but porting it to run on the Flipper Wifi Devboard is a WIP.<br>
+Check out the [Release Info](https://github.com/SequoiaSan/FlipperZero-Wifi-ESP8266-Deauther-Module) and [Install Instructions](https://github.com/SequoiaSan/FlipperZero-Wifi-ESP8266-Deauther-Module#how-to) direct from the source.
+(Some pinout info is included there and on my [GPIO page](https://github.com/UberGuidoZ/Flipper/tree/main/GPIO).)

+Sequoia has been kind enough to create a [web flasher](https://sequoiasan.github.io/FlipperZero-Wifi-ESP8266-Deauther-Module/).
+Once you've gotten things flashed, here's some quick instructions [from Discord](https://discord.com/channels/937479784148115456/978425715525582918/1004397635098120274) for accessing the Web Interface: Connect to the SSID `pwned` with the password of `deauther` then use a browser to go to http://192.168.4.1

 # [Marauder](https://github.com/justcallmekoko/ESP32Marauder) install information<br>
 (Direct from the dev WillStunForFood on Discord - check out [his video walkthrough](https://www.youtube.com/watch?v=_YLTpNo5xa0) too!):